Terraform

 Atlantis self-hosted runners can be given an identity native to your cloud (e.g., AWS instance profile) for access without credentials to the state and managed resources.
 They can also be configured to run inside the Virtual Private Cloud (VPC) to access local resources (e.g., VPC-internal database) but need inbound connectivity from the VCS provider to receive webhooks.
 Its configuration is primarily done using environment variables passed to the statically linked binary and the YAML file.

-Atlantis is stateless, but one of its main drawbacks is that it doesn’t support a high-availability setup or any scaling and queueing support.
+Atlantis is stateless, but one of its main drawbacks is that it doesn’t support high availability or scaling or queueing.
 To accommodate scaling and highly available setups, a substantial engineering effort and creativity are required to build a custom in-house solution.

 Flexibility is one of the core advantages of Atlantis, as it allows easy integration with other Terraform-helper tools(e.g., tfsec, checkov, Infracost, or Terratag).
 It can work with Terraform wrappers, such as Terragrunt, out of the box and even add some of Terragrunt’s features to vanilla Terraform – like before and after hooks for every execution stage (init, plan, apply, etc.).